 With an audience rating of 7.8, The Batman is generally praised as a strong entry in the superhero genre — its strengths in storytelling, performance, and production design regularly cited by viewers.

-The Batman — Full Plot
+What happens in The Batman (2022)? — Full Plot

 The Batman released in 2022, placing it within the 2020s era of comic book cinema — a decade that saw superhero films become the dominant force at the global box office.